China Hi-Tech Fair 2019 (CHTF2019) Concludes in Shenzhen | 20.11.19 | finanzen.at

 China Hi-Tech Fair 2019 (CHTF2019) Concludes in Shenzhen

 SHENZHEN, China, Nov.
-19, 2019 /CNW/ -- The 21st China Hi-Tech Fair (CHTF2019), themed "Invigorating the Greater Bay Area through Opening-up and Innovation", concluded with success in Shenzhen on November 17, 2019.
+20, 2019 /PRNewswire/ -- The 21st China Hi-Tech Fair (CHTF2019), themed "Invigorating the Greater Bay Area through Opening-up and Innovation", concluded with success in Shenzhen on November 17, 2019.
 The 5-day event provided a platform for exhibitions, forums, technology exchanges, and cooperations and played an active role in promoting technological innovations and enhancing innovation environment.

 With an area of 142,000m2, CHTF2019 attracted a total of 3,315 exhibitors to showcase 10,216 high-tech projects in fields such as AI, smart home, intelligent manufacturing, IoT, smart driving, smart+, car networking, 5G, and blockchain.